-The vegetation is mapped within local studies as 'Sydney Coastal Dry Sclerophyll Forest'.
+The vegetation to the North East is mapped as 'Sydney Coastal Heath', which transitions to Sydney Coastal Dry Sclerophyll Forest' to the South East - South West.

-Based on a determination of vegetation formation using the Keith 2004 Identification Key, the bushfire vegetation having the potential to affect the subject development, based on a site visit, is most representative of 'Dry Sclerophyll Forest (Open Forest)'.
+Based on a determination of vegetation formation using the Keith 2004 Identification Key, the bushfire vegetation to the North is most representative of 'Tall Heath' to the North East, and 'Forest' to the South East & South West'.

-The subject development would potentially (currently) be prone to bushfire attack from the North East - North West.
+The subject development would potentially (currently) be prone to bushfire attack from the North East - South East & South West directions.
 The extent of the current bushfire vegetation (hazard) is clearly denoted in Appendix 1 - Map 1.